whitetrefoil/rtk-lazy-store/packages/rtk-lazy-store-saga/README.md

-Lazy Store for Redux w/ Toolkit (@whitetrefoil/rtk-lazy-store)
+Lazy Store for Redux + Saga w/ Toolkit (@whitetrefoil/rtk-lazy-store-saga)
 ==========

 This one is designed to be used **with** sagas.